Alan Shearer: Early life

-Alan Shearer was born in the Gosforth area of Newcastle upon Tyne on 13 August 1970, the son of Anne and sheet-metal worker Alan Shearer.
+Alan Shearer was born on 13 August 1970 in the Gosforth area of Newcastle upon Tyne, the son of Anne and sheet-metal worker Alan Shearer.
 His parents were working class.
 His father encouraged him to play football in his youth, and Shearer continued with the sport as he progressed through school.
 He was educated at Gosforth Central Middle School and Gosforth High School.
 Growing up, he played on the streets of his hometown and was originally a midfielder because "it meant [he] could get more involved in the games".
 Shearer captained his school team and helped a Newcastle City Schools team win a seven-a-side tournament at St James' Park, before joining the amateur Wallsend Boys Club as a teenager.
 It was while playing for the Wallsend club that he was spotted by Southampton's scout Jack Hixon, which resulted in him spending his summers training with the club's youth team, a time he would later refer to as "the making of me".
 Shearer had successful trials for First Division clubs West Bromwich Albion, Manchester City and Newcastle United, before being offered a youth contract with Southampton in April 1986.

 Club career

-Southampton (1986–1992)
+1986–1992: Southampton

 Shearer was promoted to the first team after spending two years with the youth squad.
 He made his professional debut for Southampton on 26 March 1988, coming on as a substitute in a First Division fixture at Chelsea, before prompting national headlines in his full debut at The Dell two weeks later.
 He scored a hat-trick, helping the team to a 4–2 victory against Arsenal, thus becoming the youngest player – at 17 years, 240 days – to score a hat-trick in the top division, breaking Jimmy Greaves' 30-year–old record.
 Shearer ended the 1987–88 season with three goals in five games, and was rewarded with his first professional contract.

 Despite this auspicious start to his career, Shearer was only eased into the first team gradually and made just ten goalless appearances for the club the following season.
 Throughout his career Shearer was recognised for his strength, which, during his time at Southampton, enabled him to retain the ball and provide opportunities for teammates.
 Playing as a lone striker between wide men, Rod Wallace and Matt Le Tissier, Shearer scored three goals in 26 appearances in the 1989–90 season, and in the next, four goals in 36 games.
 His performances in the centre of the Saints attack were soon recognised by the fans, who voted him their Player of the Year for 1991.